ldsouza/ldsouza.github.io/_posts/2017-01-30-disable-office-365-group-creation.md

-### Test this with a user not part of the 'AllowedtoCreateGroups' security group and you should receive the following message.
+#### Test this with a user not part of the 'AllowedtoCreateGroups' security group

+You should receive the following message.

 ![Image]({{ site.url }}/images/blog/restrict-365-groups-creation/8.JPG)